Livox-SDK/livox_autoware_driver/README.md

     > 1. The number of 'lidars' **must** be set equal to the number of lidars inserted into the livox hub.
     > 2. Multiple lidars must be inserted into hub slots in the order of 1, 2, 3..., and the slot number cannot be interrupted.
     > 3. If 'extrinsic' is not set, the extrinsic parameter of each lidar will be set to 'Identity' by default.
     > 4. An extrinsic config file should in the same format as [livox_autoware_driver/livox_ros_driver/config/extrinsic.csv](https://github.com/Livox-SDK/livox_autoware_driver/blob/master/livox_ros_driver/config/extrinsic.csv): the first row represents the parameter of the lidar inserted into the first hub slot and is arranged in the format of "roll, pitch, yaw, x, y, z,".
-The other lines are the same as the first line.
+The other rows are the same as the first row.

     <div align="left">
         <img src="images/config_livox_hub.png" width = 50% >